 In both cases, you end up with a bad credit score.
 But the decrease from fair to bad is less than from excellent to bad.
 Essentially, you have more to lose when you have good or excellent credit.
 If you already have bad credit (less than 550 credit score) then the point-damage may not be that bad.
 Remember, FICO scores only go down to 300, but it’s rare to see anything below 500.

-Why you need to work on your credit after bankruptcy
+Why you need to work on your credit ASAP

 However, besides loan approvals there are other concerns that come with a low score: